-The tree planting schemes in in 2016 and in 2011 made a big difference to the Field.
-Though we do not envisage further large scale tree planting, there is scope for a limited number of additional trees to fill gaps and replace occasional loses - this can be done through the Council's Tree Sponsorship scheme.
+The tree planting schemes in 2016 and in 2011 made a big difference to the Field.
+Though we do not envisage further large scale tree planting, there is sometimes scope for additional trees to replace occasional loses - this can be done through the Council's Tree Sponsorship scheme.

 Recent sponsored trees that can be seen on the Field include:

 • Cherry (Feb 2020) - to replace one of the whips planted in 2016 that did not survive